mrneilix/Home-AssistantConfig/README.md

 Numerous Z Wave Switches

-Schlage Camelot Z Wave Lock
+Schlage Camelot Z Wave Lock (Not working anymore)

 Monoprice Z Wave Door Sensor (Vera has been annoying about my lock, so I have to use that to tell when the door is opened)